Covariant representations for possibly singular actions on C*-algebras: Covariant representations

 (3) Note that if $(\pi, \cH)$ is covariant, then $\ker(\pi)$ is preserved by $\alpha$, hence one can easily find non-covariant representations if $\cA$ has ideals which are not preserved by $\alpha$. \end{rem}

 Let $(\cA,G, \alpha)$ be a $C^*$-action.
-In the usual case, where $G$ is locally compact and $\alpha$ is strongly continuous, the covariant representations are in bijective correspondence with the non-degenerate representations of the crossed product $C^*$-algebra $\cA \rtimes_\alpha G$.
+In the \usual case, where $G$ is locally compact and $\alpha$ is \strong continuous, the covariant representations are in bijective correspondence with the non-degenerate representations of the crossed product $C^*$-algebra $\cA \rtimes_\alpha G$.
 For a singular action, it is not obvious in general that covariant representations exist.
-There always exist covariant representations of $(\cA,G_d, \alpha)$, which is an instance of the usual case, and if covariant representations of $(\cA,G, \alpha)$ exist, they will be amongst these.
+There always exist covariant representations of $(\cA,G_d, \alpha)$, which is an instance of the \usual case, and if covariant representations of $(\cA,G, \alpha)$ exist, they will be amongst these.
 Here is an example of a singular action with no covariant representations.

-\begin{ex} \mlabel{ExoticEx} (A $C^*$-action $(\cA,G,\alpha)$ with no non-zero covariant representations)\\ A topological group $G$ is called {\it exotic} if all its continuous unitary representations are trivial.
-In \cite[Ch.~2]{Ba91} one finds various constructions of such a group of the type $G = E/\Gamma$, where $E$ is a Banach space and $\Gamma \subeq E$ is a discrete subgroup.
+\begin{ex} \mlabel{ExoticEx} (A $C^*$-action $(\cA,G,\alpha)$ with no non-zero covariant representations)\\ A topological group $G$ is called {\it exotic} if all its (\strongH continuous) unitary representations are trivial.
+In \cite[Ch.~2]{Ba91} one finds various constructions of such a group of the type $G = E/\Gamma$, where $E$ is a Banach space regarded as an additive group, and $\Gamma \subeq E$ is a discrete subgroup.